Reporting adverse events

 For further information on the features and functionality of the online adverse event reporting forms, users should refer to the Adverse Event Management System (AEMS) Guidance for

-Medical device users: report problems or incidents online Medical Device Incident Report form.
+Medical device consumers: report problems or incidents through the consumer online Medical Device Incident Report form.

 Sponsors and manufacturers: report using the TGA's online reporting system.